dariosanfilippo/_dariosanfilippo.github.io/_posts/2020-11-28-faust_black_belt_tilde.md

 ---
 After a long silence, this post is about the implementation of not-so-simple recursive circuits in the Faust language.
 We will see a few relevant examples and the three main approaches that we can follow to implement a circuit: Faust's signal composition operators syntax (basic syntaxt, for short), the *with* environment with auxiliary function definition, and the *letrec* environment.

 The Faust manual provides basic examples for the first and third approach, specifically using the "~" (tilde) recursive composition operator and the letrec environment for recursive definitions.
 As we will see later, Faust's basic syntax can be less concise and more complicated in some cases, whereas the remaining two approaches are easier.
-However, the basic syntax can be desirable if we want to generate diagrams that show the signal flow of a circuit more clearly.
+However, the *letrec* environment, despite being concise, is not always desirable if we want to generate diagrams that have little or no redundancy.
 In this post, I will implement a few circuits with feedback using all of the three approaches.

 Let's start with a simple one-pole lowpass filter, which is essentially a scaled-down input feeding into a leaky integrator.
 In the basic syntax, the tilde operator sends the signal(s) to its left through as well as back into a feedback path to fill the first available inputs in the function.
 The operands to the right of the tilde are applied in the feedback path.
 The tilde operator, unlike all other basic synthax operators, is left-assiociative and has highest priority.
 So, for example, if we write: